HomerReid/buff-em/doc/docs/examples/JanusParticles/index.md

 (which stands for "characteristic length scale"); finer meshes will be more accurate but will take longer to simulate.

-Next we create a [<span class="SC">scuff-em</span> geometry file][scuffEMGeometries] that will tell scuff-scatter about our geometry, including both the surface mesh and the material properties (dielectric function) of the sphere.
-As a first example, we'll use a dielectric model for silicon carbide that expresses the relative permittivity as a rational function of ω; in this case we'll call the geometry file `SiCSphere.scuffgeo.`
+Next we create a [<span class="SC">buff-em</span> geometry file][buffEMGeometries] that will tell [[buff-scatter]] about our geometry, including both the volume mesh and the material properties (dielectric function) of the sphere.
+As a first example, we'll use a dielectric model for silicon carbide that expresses the relative permittivity as a rational function of ω; in this case we'll call the geometry file `SiCSphere_637.buffgeo.`

 ````bash
 MATERIAL SiliconCarbide